Prof. Joannes J. Westerink (University of Notre Dame)

 Numerical Simulation for Nuclear Plant Safety in Tsunami using Particle Method

+Severe accident occurred in a nuclear power plant by tsunami flooding after the 2011 off the Pacific coast of Tohoku Earthquake.
+The direct cause of the accident has been revealed as the inadequate countermeasures against tsunami.
+The predicted tsunami height was much smaller than the actual one.
+The underlying root cause is, to the author's opinion, unmatured behavior against uncertainties.
+Prediction about the natural disasters involves a lot of uncertainties which were not properly managed for the nuclear power plants.
 Particle methods have been developed for analyzing multiphase flows with phase change as well as violent free surface flows.
 Meshless discretization is a significant advantage for such complex phenomena.
 Spreading of the molten nuclear reactor core is analyzed by the particle method in the case of severe accidents.
 Solidification is modeled by fixing the relative motion of the moving particles.
-Large-scale tsunami run-up simulation is carried out on the nuclear plant site using the tsunami wave of the Great East Japan Earthquake in 2011.
-The calculated flooded area agrees well with the observation.
+Large-scale tsunami run-up simulation is carried out on the nuclear plant site using the tsunami wave in 2011.
 Inundation in a turbine building is also analyzed because the blackout of emergency power is caused by the internal flooding.
 Floating objects are considered as fluid-rigid body coupling problems.
 The trajectory of the floating object is extremely sensitive to the initial position, the coefficient of restitution, etc. The effect of the floating objects should be assessed by statistical approach, which is expected to study more in future.
+Advancement of the simulation technologies considering uncertainties will make our society safer.

 Computational Damage and Failure Analysis of Laminates across the Scales: Progress and Challenges